-Table 15: SBAS configuration parameters
+Table 13: SBAS configuration parameters

-SBAS is only used if no correction services are available.
-If the connection stream is lost during the operation, the receiver will switch to using the SBAS corrections after the time set in CFG-NAVSPG-CONSTR\DGNSSTO (60 s by default) has elapsed.

-When the receiver switches from a solution using correction data to a standard position solution, the reference frame of the output position will switch from the one of the correction data to that of the standard position solution.
+- When SBAS integrity data is applied, the navigation engine stops using all signals for which no integrity data are available (including all non-GPS signals).
+It is not recommended to enable SBAS integrity on borders of SBAS service regions in order not to inadvertently restrict the number of available signals. - SBAS integrity information is required for at least 5 GPS satellites.
+If this condition is not met, SBAS integrity data will not be applied. - SBAS is only used if no correction service is available.
+If the connection stream is lost during the operation, the receiver will switch to using the SBAS corrections after the time set in CFG-NAVSPG-CONSTR_DGNSSTO (60 s by default) has elapsed. - If When the receiver switches from a solution using correction data to a standard position solution, the reference frame of the output position will switch from the one of the correction data to that of the standard position solution.
 For an SBAS solution this reference frame will be aligned within a few cm of WGS84 (and modern ITRF realizations).